Acosta-gh/Acosta-GH/README.md

 # Cristian Darío Acosta

-Developer | MERN / LAMP | Passionate about open source and ready for new challenges
+Developer | PERN / LAMP | Passionate about open source and ready for new challenges

 ## Technologies and Tools